 Case Study: A Medical Center Boiler Replacement

 In 2016, the boilers at a Medical Center in Northern Michigan were replaced.
 Natural gas consumption information was provided for 2015 and 2017.
-This report was created to compare the heating performance before and after boiler replacement.
+Synergy’s Facility Engineering Service Team issued a report created to compare the heating performance before and after boiler replacement.

 The cost savings of the new boilers was determined by comparing gas consumption (CCF) to the heating degree days (HDD) of that month.
 A heating degree day shows the number of degrees a day’s average temperature is below a fixed temperature balance point and is used to predict the environmental heating load for an amount of time.
 In this analysis, a balance set point of 60°F was used.
 Figure 1 shows the heating degree days per month for year 2015 and 2017.
 For 2015 and 2017, the total HDD was 7,374 and 6,599, respectively.
 The CCF for each month is shown in Figure 2.